 WHY WOULD THE CAT STOP EATING IN THE FIRST PLACE?

 Initially there was an underlying cause of the decrease in food intake that started the cat down the slippery slope to lipidosis.
 If one is lucky, the underlying cause has resolved (such as the cat was lost/starved and has now been found).
-It is important to keep in mind that even though lipidosis usually carries a fair prognosis, there may be a second condition that requires attention, one that might not be so fair.
+It is important to keep in mind that even though lipidosis usually carries a fair prognosis, in more than 90% of cases there is a second condition that requires attention, one with a prognosis that might not be so fair.
 Cornell University looked at 157 cats with lipidosis and looked at what conditions were primary.
 Here is a summary of what they found:

 A lab test that might be helpful in determining underlying cause is the GGT (gamma-glutamyltranspeptidase) level.
 It is usually not elevated in lipidosis but would be elevated if there is an underlying additional liver disease or in the event of pancreatitis.